letsencrypt/cp-cps/CPS.md

 * Applicant
   * An entity applying for a certificate.
+* Policy and Legal Repository
+  * A repository of policy and legal documents related to the ISRG PKI.
+It is located at: https://letsencrypt.org/repository/
 * Key Pair
   * A Private Key and its associated Public Key.
 * Private Key